davesherlock/portfolio-2021/README.md

 # Portfolio 2021

+This project was set up just for fun and to get more familiar with React along the way.
-This project can be viewed [Here](https://elastic-chandrasekhar-5d7312.netlify.app/).
+You can view the following project [Here](https://elastic-chandrasekhar-5d7312.netlify.app/).

 In the project directory, you can run: